 Students learn about diverse human populations in the context of the globe, including the description, analysis, and explanation of demography, migration, folk and popular culture, language, religion, ethnicity, political geography, development, agriculture, industry, economic activities, urban areas, and resource utilization.
 Special emphasis is placed on contemporary issues such as the effects of globalization and the impact of human settlements on the natural environment.
 Students also learn basic geographic literacy and map reading.

+GEOGRAPHY 14

+Geography of California 3 UNITS (pending UC: CSU) LECTURE 3 HOURS.

+This course surveys the physical and cultural landscapes of California with emphasis on human-environment interaction and the spatial patterns of natural, socio-political, economic and demographic forces that have shaped the state.
+This course examines historical and current trends in climate, human population, cultural diversity, migration, and settlement patterns.
+Distinctive high-tech industries, iconic urban ares, resource use, transportation routes, and trade are assessed with an emphasis on the profound interconnections between these subjects, on California's diversity, and on the rapid change that is transforming our people and its landscapes.
+As the most populous state, there will be focus on the ongoing role of its residents in constructing the identity of the 21st Century Californian.

+GEOGRAPHY 15

-GEOGRAPHY 15 Physical Geography Laboratory
+Physical Geography Laboratory 2 UNITS (UC: CSU)

+LECTURE 1 HOUR.
+LABORATORY 2 HOURS

 Pre/Co-requisite: Geography 1

+Advisory: English 28 and 67 or equivalent.

 This course is designed to provide supplemental exercises in topics covered in Physical Geography Lecture (Geography 1).
 Students learn to analyze and interpret maps, including weather maps and topographic maps, as well as perform hands-on exercises that explore Earth-Sun relationships, atmospheric energy transfer, pressure and moisture, climate and biogeography, plate tectonics and volcanoes, and landforms.

 GEOLOGY (GEOLOGY)

 GEOLOGY 1

-Physical Geology 3 UNITS (UC: CSU)
+Physical Geology 3 UNITS (UC: CSU) LECTURE 3 HOURS

+Advisory: English 28 and 67 or equivalent.

 Students learn: the scientific method and significant historical developments in geological sciences; formation of Earth materials, including minerals, igneous rocks, sedimentary rocks, and metamorphic rocks; geological time, including relative dating, absolute dating, and fossil correlation; Earth's internal processes, including plate tectonics, earthquakes, volcanism and magmatism, mountain building, geological structures, and metamorphism; Earth's external processes, including weathering, erosion, sedimentation, mass wasting, groundwater, surface water, and climate systems; and renewable and nonrenewable resources, including water and fossil fuels.

+GEOLOGY 002

-GEOLOGY 002 Earth History
+Earth History 3 UNITS (UC: CSU) LECTURE 3 HOURS

+Advisory: English 28

 Students receive an introduction to the geological history of Earth and its inhabitants, with emphasis on the evolution of life and landforms of North America.
 Topics include how Earth processes produce and alter landforms, climate, and energy and water resources on which humans depend; significant tectonic events, such as mountain building episodes; and the evolutionary history of life on Earth, including plants, fish, dinosaurs, mammals, and humans.
 Multimedia presentations are used throughout the course.
 Field trips will be taken.

+GEOLOGY 6

+Physical Geology Laboratory 2 UNITS (UC: CSU) LECTURE 1 HOUR.
+LABORATORY 2 HOURS

+Pre-Co-requisite: Geology 1

+Advisory: English 28 and 67 or equivalent.